Skip to main content

 Reasonable Accommodations in Wellness Programs

 A critical component of ADA compliance is the provision of reasonable accommodations.
 This principle extends directly to the design of wellness programs.
-An employer must provide a that allows an employee with a disability to participate in the program and earn any associated incentive.
+An employer must provide a reasonable accommodation that allows an employee with a disability to participate in the program and earn any associated incentive.

 For instance, if a wellness program offers a reward for walking a certain number of steps each month, an employee who uses a wheelchair must be offered an alternative, equivalent way to earn that reward.
 This might involve a different physical activity or another health-promoting task.
 The goal is to ensure equal access to the benefits of the program.
 The employer is obligated to engage in an interactive process with the employee to identify an effective accommodation.